Workweek and weekend: Brazil

 As a general rule, Brazil adopts a 44-hour working week, which typically begins on Monday and ends on Friday, with a Saturday–Sunday weekend.
 Brazilian Law, however, also allows for shorter Monday-to-Friday working hours so employees can work on Saturdays or Sundays, as long as the weekly 44-hour limit is respected, and the employee gets at least one weekend day.
 This is usually the case for malls, supermarkets and shops.
 The law also grants labor unions the right to negotiate different work weeks, within certain limits, which then become binding for that union's labor category.
 Overtime is allowed, limited to two extra hours a day, with an increase in pay.

 Chile

 The working week in Chile averages 45 hours, most often worked on a Monday–Friday schedule, but is not uncommon to work on Saturdays.
-Retail businesses mostly operate Monday through Saturday, with larger establishments being open seven days a week.
+Retail businesses mostly operate Monday to Saturday, with larger establishments being open seven days a week.